-My kind of food prep is a super easy lunch + dinner recipe that you can enjoy as leftovers!
-I have made various versions of this one over the years and love that it is so adaptable to the fresh (and pantry) ingredients you happen to have on hand in the house and garden.
+My kind of food prep is a super easy lunch and dinner recipe that you can enjoy as leftovers!
+I've made various versions of this salad over the years and I love that it is so adaptable to the fresh (and pantry) ingredients that you happen to have on hand in the house and garden.
 Make sure you check out the cooks notes at the bottom of this post for suggested swaps and additions!
 This recipe uses cooked chickpeas.
-If you want to know how to prepare these yourself rather than from a can you can check out my post here and follow the steps until you use them in a hummus!
+If you want to know how to prepare these yourself rather than from a can you can check out my post here and follow the steps until you use them in a hummus! x Harry

-Serves 4 (or 8 as a side dish) Prep time: 20 minutes Cook time: 1hr minutes Difficulty: easy
+Serves: 4 (or 8 as a side dish) Prep time: 20 minutes Cook time: 1 hour Difficulty: Easy

-Pre-heat your oven to 180 degrees celcius, fan forced.
-200 for conventional ovens.
+Preheat your oven to 180 degrees celsius fan-forced.
+200 degrees celsius for conventional ovens.

-Peel, de-seed and dice your veggies into 2-3 cm pieces.
-Line 2 baking trays with baking paper and spread your veggies out over the trays.
-Coat with 1 tablespoon olive oil (if using), garlic powder and salt and place in the oven to roast for 60 minutes minutes.
-Stirring half way through.
+Peel, deseed and dice your veggies into 2-3 cm pieces.
+Line two baking trays with baking paper and spread your veggies on top.
+Coat with 1 tablespoon of olive oil (if using), garlic powder and salt and place in the oven to roast for 60 minutes, stirring half way through.

 In a medium saucepan, add your rinsed and drained quinoa and 2 1/2 cups water.
 Bring to the boil and simmer until all water is absorbed.
 Once cooked. stir every now and then as it cools.

-Once the quinoa and roast veggies are cooked, set aside to cool.
+Once the roast veggies are cooked, set aside to cool with the quinoa.

 Chop your capsicum and basil.

 In a large mixing bowl, add all of the ingredients including the remaining olive oil and mix well to combine.